-Be Patient With Your Pet
+Be Patient With Your Cat

-Important: Proper training of your pet is essential to the success of the PetSafe® In-Ground FenceTM.
-Read this section completely before beginning to train your pet.
-Remember that the PetSafe In-Ground Fence is not a solid barrier.
+Important: Proper training of your cat is essential to the success of the PetSafe® Deluxe In-Ground Cat FenceTM.
+Read this section completely before beginning to train your cat.
+Remember that the PetSafe Deluxe In-Ground Cat Fence is not a solid barrier.

-- Have fun with your pet throughout the training process.
-Training should be fun, fair, firm and consistent. - Train for 10 to 15 minutes at a time.
+- Training should be fair, firm and consistent. - Train for 10 to 15 minutes at a time.
 Don't try to do too much too quickly.
-More-frequent short sessions are better than less-frequent longer sessions. - If your pet shows signs of stress, slow down the training schedule, add additional days of training, or increase the amount of play time with your pet in the Pet Area.
-Common stress signals include: - Pet pulling on leash toward the house - Ears tucked - Tail down - Body lowered - Nervous / frantic movement or stiffening of pet's body - Your pet must be completely comfortable near the Boundary Flags at the end of every training session.
-Spend at least 5 minutes of "play time" at the completion of each session within 10 feet of the Boundary Flags. - Finish each training session on a positive note with lots of praise and play. - Remove the Receiver Collar after each training session. - Be sure to contain your pet by another means during the training period (e.g. pen, tie-out, leash, etc.). - During training, if you need to take your pet out of the Pet Area, remove the Receiver Collar and either pick your pet up or put him in the car to pass out of the Pet Area. - Even if you think your pet is responding well to the training, complete the entire training.
-Reinforcement is important!
+More-frequent short sessions are better than less-frequent longer sessions. - If your cat shows signs of stress, slow down the training schedule and/or add additional days of training. - Finish each training session with lots of praise and affection. - Remove the Receiver Collar after each training session. - Keep your cat on a harness attached to a lead during training sessions. - Even if you think your cat is responding well to the training, complete the entire training.
+Reinforcement is important. - Regularly check the fit of the Receiver Collar against your cat's skin.